 So let’s create a new project giving it a proper name, for instance, RT-STM32F401RE-NUCLEO64-Simple_blinker.
 After editing properly the makefile and debug configuration we can start to edit the main.c:

-This code is valid for each STM32 Nucleo-64 because all these board have a Green LED which line is named (LINE_LED_GREEN).
+This code is valid for each STM32 Nucleo-64 because all these boards have a Green LED which line is named (LINE_LED_GREEN).
 This code could be also used on other development board by editing this line properly.

 The code we have written here blinks the LED with a period of 1 second and duty cycle of 50%.
 This because the palToggleLine() inverts the logic state of the line where the LED is connected and the chThdSleepMilliseconds() adds a pause between each toggle.
 The next figure is the timing diagram of the main thread as is.

 We have learned an important lesson here: how to blink a LED.
-Usually in every project I made there is always a blinking LED because it is a cheap probe inside my firmware: if LED stops to blink the firmware has crashed!
+Usually, in every project I made, there is always a blinking LED because it is a cheap probe inside my firmware: if LED stops to blink the firmware has crashed!

-We can still optimise our code: with our modification we have deleted all the code related to Serial Driver and Test suite.
+We can still optimise our code: with our modification, we have deleted all the code related to Serial Driver and Test suite.
 This means we could completely disable all the code related to these parts.

+For example, we can double the blinking speed halving the sleep time.
 For a generic STM32 Nucleo-64 the implementation would be

 This code blinks the LED with a period of half second and duty cycle of 50% and the next figure is the timing diagram of the main thread as is now.